rushsinging/vimrc/README.md

 # The Ultimate vimrc(Copy from [vimrc](https://github.com/amix/vimrc))

 'Over the last 8 years I have used and tweaked Vim.
-This is my Ultimate vimrc.' by Author And as a Vimer, I have used this setting for vim for a long time.
+This is my Ultimate vimrc.' by Author

+And as a Vimer, I have used this settings of vim for a long time.

+Lucky to use and carefully to modify it.

 There are two versions: